Tanzania Transportation Guide: Options, Tips & Travel

 Tanzania's public transport system is, as a rule, unreliable, uncomfortable, and slow

-Main Types of Public Transport in Tanzania
+Main types of public transport in Tanzania

 In Tanzania, transport is mainly done through the transport system that links cities, towns, and the rural population.
 Since Tanzania is geographically large and has a growing population, there are various means of transport that have been established to suit various movement requirements.
 These services are different in terms of affordability, speed, comfort, and accessibility.
 In Tanzania, the principal modes of transport are listed below: